TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ---

-### German and Original Language
+### German DL

+<sub>German DL</sub>

-??? question "German and Original Language (German.DL) - [Click to show/hide]"
+??? question "German DL - [Click to show/hide]"

     Recognizes movies with German audio together with the original language where Radarr can determine the correct languages from the release title or from language information provided by the indexer.
 Will rename the release.
-This CF also matches all German DL/MLs once they are downloaded, as MediaIinfo will identify all languages.
+This CF also matches all German DL/MLs once they are downloaded, as Media Info will identify all languages.

 ??? example "JSON - [Click to show/hide]"